Last Updated on September 4, 2023

-Sandboarding is growing in popularity in Mexico, which has plenty of stunning coastal and desert dunes all over the country where sand surfing and dune sledding are practiced.
+Sandboarding is growing in popularity all over Mexico, a country with many incredible deserts that cover more than half of its territory, and offers many stunning locations where sand surfing and dune sledding are practiced.

 The country of Mexico – like much of South America – has also become quite popular with digital nomads and backpackers, and sand surfing should be on every thrill seeker’s bucket list.